-35 - 45% is excreted in the urine after an oral dose; urinary excretion is delayed by probenecide and it also occurs more slowly in the newborn; small amounts are excreted in the bile.
+35 - 45% is excreted in the urine after an oral dose; urinary excretion is delayed by probenicide and it also occurs more slowly in the newborn; small amounts are excreted in the bile.

 In preterm infants with gestational age 26-33 weeks, the body clearance after intravenous dosing of amoxicillin, day 3 of life, ranged between 0.75-2ml/min, very similar to the inulin clearance (GFR) in this population.
 Following oral administration, the absorption pattern and the bioavailability of amoxicillin in small children may be different to that of adults.
 Consequently, due to the decreased CL, the exposure is expected to be elevated in this group of patients, although this increase in exposure may in part be diminished by decreased bioavailability when given orally.

 5.3 Preclinical safety data

 There are no pre-clinical data of relevance to the prescriber which are additional to that already included in other sections of the SPC.

 6 PHARMACEUTICAL PARTICULARS

 6.1 List of excipients

-Magnesium Stearate Maize Starch

-Capsule Shell

-Erythrosine E127

-Quinoline Yellow E104

-Titanium Dioxide E171

-Red Iron Oxide E172
+Magnesium Stearate Maize Starch Capsule Shell Erythrosine E127 Quinoline Yellow E104 Titanium Dioxide E171 Red Iron Oxide E172 Gelatin

-Gelatin

 6.2 Incompatibilities

 Not applicable.

 6.3 Shelf life

 3 years

 6.4 Special precautions for storage

 Do not store above 25 $^{\rm o}$ C. Store in the original package to protect from light and moisture.
 Keep the container tightly closed.

 6.5 Nature and contents of container

-An opaque white polypropylene securitainer with a polyethylene air proof security cap.
-Pack sizes 100, 500 and 1,000capsules.jayfilla.
+Polypropylene securitainers with tamper evident polypropylene caps.
+Pack sizes: 100 and 500 capsules.
 Not all pack sizes may be marketed.

-6.6 Special precautions for disposal of a used medicinal product or waste materials derived from such medicinal product and other handling of the product
+6.6 Special precautions for disposal

 No special requirements.

 7 MARKETING AUTHORISATION HOLDER

 Athlone Laboratories Limited, Ballymurray, Co.
 Roscommon,

 8 MARKETING AUTHORISATION NUMBER

-PA 298/19/3
+PA 298/19/4

 9 DATE OF FIRST AUTHORISATION/RENEWAL OF AUTHORISATION

 Date of first authorisation: 27th September 1988 Date of last renewal: 27th September 2003

 10 DATE OF REVISION OF THE TEXT

 March 2015